CIDARLAB/UCFormatter/README.md

 # CELLO-3.0

-CELLO is a software package for designing genetic circuits based on logic gate designs written in the Verilog format.
+CELLO-3.0 is a software package for designing genetic circuits based on logic gate designs written in the Verilog format.
 It includes a core cell-logic synthesis process, plus a web-interface for modifying UCF files.
+It is still a work in progress, and more features are coming soon.
 CELLO-3.0 is capable of efficiently handling single and multi-cellular partitioning, gerenating results saved in a local directory on your machine, with optional verbose commandline-outputs.

 Currently, you can find two modules for Cello-3.0:
 - [CELLO-V3-Core](https://github.com/CIDARLAB/Cello-v3-Core) (run the Cello genetic circuit design algorithm)